David-Bosnic/go-home-tui/.github/CONTRIBUTING.md

 # Bug Fixes

-If you are reporting a bug or creating a pull request, you need to show clear steps before and after so bug relication can be done.
+If you are reporting a bug or creating a pull request, you need to show clear steps before and after so bug replication can be done.